mattnick89/editorjsparser/README.md

 # EditorJS Parser

-Foobar is a Python library for dealing with word pluralization.
+EditorJS Parser is a small tool used to format blocks created from Editor.js

 ## Installation